Boundary pairs associated with quadratic forms: Examples

-Let us consider here a case of a \DtN operator defined on a singular space $Y$, where $Y$ is a metric graph embedded in a $2$-dimensional Riemannian manifold $(X,g)$, i.e., $Y = \bigcup_{e \in E} Y_e$, and each $Y_e$ is a closed one-dimensional (smooth) submanifold in $X$, called \emph{edge segment}.
-We assume for simplicity that $X$ is compact, but under suitable uniformity assumptions the results below remain true; e.g.\ if $(X,g)$ is a covering manifold with compact quotient.
-We suppress in the following the dependence on the metric $g$.
+Let us consider here a case of a \DtN\ operator defined on a singular space $Y$, where $Y$ is a metric graph embedded in a $2$-dimensional Riemannian manifold $X$, i.e., $Y = \bigcup_{e \in E} Y_e$, and each $Y_e$ is a closed one-dimensional (smooth) submanifold in $X$, called \emph{edge segment}.
+We assume for simplicity that $X$ is compact, but under suitable uniformity assumptions the results below remain true; e.g.\ if $X$ is a covering manifold with compact quotient.

 We call the closure of each connected component of $X \setminus Y$ a \emph{face} of $Y$ in $X$, and label the faces by $(X_f)_{f \in F}$.
 We assume that each face is compact in $X$, and that the boundary of each face, consisting of the adjacent edges $E_f$, is Lipschitz (if $X$ is non-compact, one needs e.g.\ that the Lipschitz constants are globally bounded).
 Let $(\Gamma_f,\HSaux_f)$ be the boundary pair associated with the manifold $X_f$ and boundary $\bd X_f$.
-Note that each function $\phi_f \in \HSaux=\Lsqr{\bd X_f}$ decomposes into its components $\phi_f = (\phi_{e,f})_{e \in E_f}$ of the adjacent edge segments $Y_e$, i.e., $\phi_{e,f} \in \Lsqr{Y_e}$.
+Note that each function $\phi_f \in \HSaux_f:=\Lsqr{\bd X_f}$ decomposes into its components $\phi_f = (\phi_{e,f})_{e \in E_f}$ of the adjacent edge segments $Y_e$, i.e., $\phi_{e,f} \in \Lsqr{Y_e}$.

 A global boundary map is now defined on

 by $\Gamma u := u \restr Y$ ($u \in \HS^1$).
 This map is well-defined since the boundary values of $u$ from different sides on an edge agree by definition.
 It is not difficult to see that $\HS^1 = \Sob X$, and that $\map \Gamma {\HS^1} {\HSaux := \Lsqr Y}$ is bounded, since $\Gamma$ is the restriction of the direct sum of the boundary maps $\map{\Gamma_f}{\Sob{X_f}} {\Lsqr{\bd X_f}}$ to $\HS^1$ after suitable identifications.